MicrosoftEdge/WebView2Feedback/specs/WebResourceResponseReceived.md

   [propget] HRESULT ReasonPhrase([out, retval] LPWSTR* reasonPhrase);

   /// Get the response content asynchronously.
 The handler will receive the
-  /// the response content stream.
-Calling this method will return an error
+  /// response content stream.
-  /// HRESULT for redirect responses, as their content (if any) is ignored.
   /// If this method is being called again before a first call has completed,
   /// the handler will be invoked at the same time the handlers from prior calls
   /// are invoked.
   /// If this method is being called after a first call has completed, the
   /// handler will be invoked immediately.
-  HRESULT TryGetContent(
+  HRESULT GetContent(
-      [in] ICoreWebView2WebResourceResponseViewTryGetContentCompletedHandler* handler);
+      [in] ICoreWebView2WebResourceResponseViewGetContentCompletedHandler* handler);
 }

 /// The caller implements this interface to receive the result of the
-/// ICoreWebView2WebResourceResponseView::TryGetContent method.
+/// ICoreWebView2WebResourceResponseView::GetContent method.
-interface ICoreWebView2WebResourceResponseViewTryGetContentCompletedHandler : IUnknown
+interface ICoreWebView2WebResourceResponseViewGetContentCompletedHandler : IUnknown
 {
   /// Called to provide the implementer with the completion status and result of
   /// the corresponding asynchronous method call.
-A failure errorCode indicates
+A failure errorCode will be
-  /// no content was found for the response, or the content failed to load.
-Null
+  /// passed if the content failed to load.
+Null means no content was found.
-  /// means empty content data.
+  /// Note content (if any) for redirect responses is ignored.
   HRESULT Invoke([in] HRESULT errorCode, [in] IStream* content);
 }